Yes, you should clean your air ducts. But only in certain situations – and only if you hire a company committed to doing it the right way.

 That’s the bare minimum.
 In cases where a contractor removes mold from the inside of your ducts, ask about adding antimicrobial sanitizers to the system to prevent the mold from coming back.
 In our experience, sealing your air ducts after you clean them is essential for making sure they stay clean.

 Think about it like this: If you’ve regularly changed out your air filter over the years, how did your ducts get so dirty?
 In most cases, it’s because they were pulling in dirty air from the inside of your attic or crawl space.
-This dirty air was mixing with the clean, filtered air.
+This dirty air was mixed with the clean, filtered air.

 At the same time, contaminants were building up inside your ductwork.
 Not good.

 Air duct cleaning is great, but all it does is fix the immediate problem.
-By sealing your air ducts, you actually address the issue at its source, eliminating the likelihood of your ducts getting dirty again any time soon.
+By sealing your air ducts, you address the issue at its source, eliminating the likelihood of your ducts getting dirty again any time soon.

 Special considerations for air duct cleaning